CosmiQuantum/cosmiq-design/README.md

 └── palace-simulations/
 ```

 No need to dive into the contents of these directories (although you're welcome to check yourself on cosmiqgpvm02) as the needed environment variables to use palace are all written into a shell script which we will discuss later on.
 Palace scripts and accompanying mesh files must also be published to cvfms to be used by the grid.
-To publish new palace scripts and mesh files, move the files to /grid/fermiapp/cvmfsfermilab/publish/cosmiq/ and then to publish them to /cvmfs/Fermilab.opensciencegrid.org/cosmiq/ run the following command:
+To publish new palace scripts and mesh files, move the files to ```/grid/fermiapp/cvmfsfermilab/publish/cosmiq/``` and then to publish them to ```/cvmfs/Fermilab.opensciencegrid.org/cosmiq/``` run the following command:

 ```/grid/fermiapp/cvmfsfermilab/bin/sync-cvmfs cosmiq```

 An important note is that the palace script (.json) file must have an absolute path to the the mesh file so you need to preemptively write the mesh file's absolute path under cvfms into the palace script before publishing (cvfms is read-only).
-See qubit-cavity-eig-test_fixedBC.json under the palace_testing diretory as an example.
+See [cavity_pec.json](palace-cylinder-example/cavity_pec.json) under the palace-cylinder-example diretory.

-We do not want to permanently store scripts and meshes on cvmfs, so when they are no longer needed please delete them from /grid/fermiapp/cvmfsfermilab/publish/cosmiq/ and then re-run the publish command.
+We do not want to permanently store scripts and meshes on cvmfs, so when they are no longer needed please delete them from ```/grid/fermiapp/cvmfsfermilab/publish/cosmiq/``` and then re-run the publish command.
 For internal CosmiQ bookkeeping, we can permanently store all palace scripts, mesh files, and READMEs (describing what the files are for) in a to-be-determined location.

 # Running AWS Palace on the grid
 ## Setup